noshitsherlock/UmbracoNodeApi/README.md

 ***
 # UmbracoNodeApi
 ***
+UmbracoApiController that you can use to query umbraco.

 Download the entire repo and fire up the solution and start querying.
+This repo can be used together with [umbraco-angular](https://github.com/noshitsherlock/umbraco-angular) as a source for its data.

 **Example**